nuodb/nuodb-helm-charts/docs/BackupAndRestore.md

 Repeat the above steps for archive ID 1.

-> **NOTE**: If the database is having only one archive, you will need to delete the database by using `nuocmd delete database --db-name <db>` before the last archive can be removed.
+> **NOTE**: If the database has only one archive, you will need to delete the database by using `nuocmd delete database --db-name <db>` before the last archive can be removed.
-`nuodocker start sm` will automatically recreate the database and the archive once the archive restore is marked as completed.
+`nuodocker start sm` will automatically recreate the database and the archive once the archive restore is marked complete.

-The database restore request will be cleared after a successful database in-place restore and can be checked using `nuodocker get restore requests --db-name <db>` command.
+The database restore request will be cleared after a successful database in-place restore and can be viewed using `nuodocker get restore requests --db-name <db>`.
-The database state should be manually verified by `nuocmd show domain` and using SQL queries to ensure that it's the desired one after a successful restore.
+The database state should be manually verified by `nuocmd show domain` and using SQL queries to ensure that it's in the desired state after a successful restore.